Minthos/Sendario/techtree.md

 If material input costs and difficulty of producing/sourcing ingredients scale somewhat in line with construction costs but power level differences are less extreme we should see most of pvp action happen using cheaper parts (lv 0 to 2).

 ---

+### Damage calculation
+High instantaneous energy (kinetic or thermal) outside a thing's operating range causes hp damage proportional to the amount of energy. (conversion rate TBD).
+Visualization of this can be turning the thing progressively more crumpled/glowing as damage/heat accumulates and maybe vent some gas or smoke.
+At 100% damage the thing stops working and any subsequent damage dislodges parts until at 200% damage the whole thing is completely missing.

+---
 It would be cool to have a singleplayer/coop mechwarrior-like campaign almost, fight some battles over control of a moon or asteroid, either run away or tech up and win.
 In fast game modes it could be a total annihilaton-inspired experience where the "commander" (your spaceship) arrives on a celestial body and has to bootstrap a base and fight a war with not much story behind it.
 Should get AI to come up with some story ideas.